nibags/apparmor-profiles/README.md

 * qBittorrent (tested on Ubuntu 18.04)
 * Telegram (extra)
 * Thunderbird (tested on Ubuntu 18.04)
-* Vivaldi
+* Vivaldi (tested on Ubuntu 18.04)
 * VLC 2.2 (extra)
 * youtube-dl (extra)

 **NOTE:** The profiles in the *extra* folder are not tested frequently!

 These are designed to work on KDE Plasma 5.
-All profiles have been tested on Ubuntu 16.04 & KDE Plasma 5 (in Xorg and Wayland).
+All profiles have been tested on Ubuntu 16.04 & KDE Plasma 5.
 Some profiles are also tested in Ubuntu 18.04.

 If you use Ubuntu, please install the `apparmor-utils` package.